 We carry out police disclosure checks and work references on all new people.
 This ensures that new people have a squeaky-clean background when the work for us.
 All new people attend a trial before they are employed by WLP.

 - What security measures do you take?

 To reduce security risks our vehicles aren’t marked or sign-written, so it isn’t obvious that you aren’t at home.
-We take data protection very seriously, your personal information is kept totally confidential and we adhere to Data Protection Act 1998.
+We take data protection very seriously, your personal information is kept totally confidential and we adhere to GDPR.
 We also never put personal or address details on your door keys.